LibreRambox/LibreRambox/CONTRIBUTING.md

 ### How We Review and Merge Pull Requests

-Rambox has a team of volunteer Issue Moderators.
+LibreRambox has a team of volunteer Issue Moderators.
 These Issue Moderators routinely go through open pull requests in a process called [Quality Assurance](https://en.wikipedia.org/wiki/Quality_assurance) (QA).

 1. If an Issue Moderator QA's a pull request and confirms that the new code does what it is supposed without seeming to introduce any new bugs, they will comment: `"LGTM" which means "Looks good to me."`
 1. Another Issue Moderator will QA the same pull request.